Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ![image](https://user-images.githubusercontent.com/115194266/214173837-557be110-1ee5-4258-aadc-c85fbd763e51.png)

 ### Priortize Marketing and Screentime for High Budget Family Friendly Movies
 The highest grossing films fell under the G, PG and PG-13 ratings.
 The family, animation and action genres were the top average grossing genres.
 Through the correlational analysis, we found that a films budget had the strongest correlation with a films gross profit.
-Using this information, movie theaters should
+Using this information, movie theaters should priortize their marketing efforts towards movies that have higher budgets and fall under a family friendly genre and rating.
+By working more directly with movie production companies, movie theaters should seek to generate as attention as possible to upcoming releases and potential historicaly popular re-releases.
+Theaters should priortize movies that don't exclude famlies and children from their customer base.

 ### Create a Unique Experience That Is Hard to Imitate
+A popular appealing aspect of Netflix and other streaming services is that they offer a large selection of movies and televison shows that can be easily watched from home with an affordable monthly price.
+The average price for a movie ticket in 2022 was $9.17, while a basic subscription plan for Netflix costs $9.99 monthly.
+In order to compete with streaming services that can offer a large selection of content for a low price, movie theaters need to reinforced their inherent strength of having a unique experience that is hard to replicate.

+## Conclusion

 ## References
 * Avatar 2022 re-release.
 Box Office Mojo. (n.d.).
 Retrieved January 22, 2023, from https://www.boxofficemojo.com/release/rl2319418113/

 * Raftery, B. (2022, March 31). *Here's what it will take for movie theaters to survive 10 years from now* EW.com.
 Retrieved January 22, 2023, from https://ew.com/movies/future-of-movie-theaters/

+*